• Skip to primary navigation

 Overhead Image of ham with cinnamon sticks and sliced apples in disposable roasting pan

-How to Make Cider Glazed Ham
+How To Bake Cider Glazed Ham In The Oven

-2. Make Glaze – Prepare glaze by adding 2 cups apple cider, Dijon mustard, honey, ginger, and molasses to a sauce pan and bring to a boil.
+2. Add 2 cups apple cider, Dijon mustard, honey, ginger, and molasses to a sauce pan and bring to a boil.
 Cook until reduced by ⅓, stirring often, about 5 minutes.
-After glaze is reduced whisk in cinnamon, cayenne pepper, and pepper.
-Remove from heat set aside for basting

-Pro Tips!
+Pro Tips

 • Make a beautiful presentation for a holiday meal by garnishing your ham with an assortment of herbs and fruit.